appacademy/prep-work/coding-test-1/introduction-to-programming-1.md

 into** the `puts` method as input.
 The `puts` method will use the input `name` and print it out.

-Methods that take no arguments, like `gets`, don't need to have the parentheses used; they're optional.
+Methods that take no arguments, like `gets`, don't need to include parentheses; they're optional.
 For instance, we can write:

 ```ruby
 puts("Type in your name!")